Accelerator Awards Frequently Asked Questions

 No, while we support publication of the resulting work, this is not a primary objective in line with the commercialization and technology transfer goals of the Accelerator Awards.

 Pre-award expenditures are not permitted.
+Projects that are recommended and approved by the sponsor for funding will require grant set up through Sponsored Programs.
+A start date will be communicated to the PI and no expenditures can occur prior to the grant start date.
 The funds are disbursed in tranches based upon the project milestones.
 The first tranche is released at the start of the project period.

-Project start dates are outlined in the RFA and it is expected that the PI is aware of the start date defined by the program and will be prepared to start the project as soon as the funds are released.
+Prospective start dates are outlined on the website, and it is expected that the PI is aware of the start date defined by the program and will be prepared to start the project as soon as the funds are released.
 Awards may be withdrawn for any project that does not start within 3 months.

-These include: (i) project kickoff meeting, (ii) quarterly updates with the Accelerator Awards program and commercialization team, (iii) written quarterly progress reports (to be discussed in the meetings and for State of Ohio mandated reporting), (iv) mid-year project update, (v) final report within 30 days at the end of the project (vi) final pitch presentation.
+These include: (i) project kickoff meeting, (ii) quarterly updates with the Accelerator Awards program and commercialization team, (iii) written quarterly progress reports (to be discussed in the meetings and for sponsor mandated reporting), (iv) final report within 30 days at the end of the project.
 Details of reporting formats and deadlines will be provided to awarded projects.

 For more information or additional questions, please contact the Keenan Center at accelerator_awards@osu.edu for additional questions.